nus-cs2113-AY2021S2/ip/docs/README.md

 	8. [T][✘] read book`
 ```

-### 5. Searching for specified keyword
+### 5. Searching for specified keyword: `find`
-Should a user want to search for related task, a keyword search is provided
+Will search through task list for all tasks with specified keyword

 ### Usage

 ### `find`

-Will search through task list for all tasks with specified keyword

 Format: `find [keyword]`